Church Cemetery

 ARTICLE VI

-Only flush headstones or markers may be set on single graves or lots.
+Only headstones or markers may be set on graves or plots.
 After setting of headstones, all remnants of material shall at once be removed from the cemetery.
 Headstones with un-Christian inscriptions will not be tolerated.
 Mausoleums, or similar structures, will likewise not be permitted.

 ARTICLE VII

-The caretaker will not be required to trim grass around headstones or plants on lots or graves.
+The caretakers will not be required to trim grass around headstones or plants on plots or graves.
 Trees, shrubs or perennials that spread are not permitted.
 The members of the board of Trustees, or their delegate may remove any such plantings from our cemetery.

-ARTICLE VIII

-The church office shall keep an exact plan of the cemetery lots and single graves, and keep records of all plots sold, in order to know where the individual corpses lie, and which lots are still for sale.
 They shall always keep the cemetery in good condition.
 Upkeep of the cemetery shall be considered a regular and mandatory expense of the cemetery perpetual find.

+ARTICLE VIII

-Permission must be obtained from Zion congregation to bury human ashes on our cemetery and recorded in the cemetery record book as such.
+The church office shall keep an exact plan of the cemetery plots and single graves, and keep records of all plots sold, in order to know where the individual corpses lie, and which plots are still for sale.
+Permission must be obtained from the Board of Deacons to bury cremated remains in a proper container in our cemetery and recorded in the cemetery record book as such.

 ARTICLE IX

-The cemetery fees, including but not limited to plot cost, burial fees, and burial site fees, shall be set by the Board of Trustees with approval from the congregation.
+The cemetery fees, including but not limited to plot cost (as described by the Indenture), burial fees, and burial site fees, shall be set by the Board of Trustees with approval from the congregation.
 The fees will be used by the office when discussing the burial process.
-Any known monies already given to the church for the plot will be deducted off of the fees.
-In the event of multiple plots were purchased, the plot cost is divided between all plots to arrive at the discount.
 Matters of the physical site shall be handled by the Board of Trustees.
 All other matters relating to the burial will be handled by the Board of Deacons.